Local Number Portability Best Practices

 0041 Compliance to JIP Standards and Guidelines 0042 Reclamation of ported numbers when no record that FOC was sent

-0043 Alternative SPID field introduced in NANC 399 0044 Pooled Block record discrepancies between PAS and NPAC
+0043 Reseller SPIDs for use in Alternative SPID field introduced in NANC 399 0044 DELETED -- Pooled Block record discrepancies between PAS and NPAC

 0045 Porting prevented when NPA-NXX not open in NPAC 0046 Intermodal Port delayed due to CSR too large

-0047 LNPA-WG Position on 24 Hour Firm Order Confirmation 0048 Porting of Wireline Reseller Numbers
+0047 DELETED -- LNPA-WG Position on 24 Hour Firm Order Confirmation 0048 Porting of Wireline Reseller Numbers

 0049 Unlocking of 911 record on ports to VoIP providers 0050 Porting in conjunction with Foreign Exchange (FX) Service